wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Filter

-The `filter()` method in JavaScript creates a new array with all elements that pass the test implemented by the provided function.
+The `filter()` method creates a new array with all elements that pass the test implemented by the provided function.

 ```javascript
 let numbers = [5, 12, 8, 130, 44];